gfxdisp/FovVideoVDP/README.md

 FovVideoVDP is a full-reference visual quality metric that predicts the perceptual difference between pairs of images and videos.
 Similar to popular metrics like PSNR and SSIM, it is aimed at comparing a ground truth reference video against a distorted (e.g. compressed, lower framerate) version.

-However, unlike traditional quality metrics, FovVideoVDP works for videos in addition to images, and accounts for peripheral acuity.
+However, unlike traditional quality metrics, FovVideoVDP works for videos in addition to images, accounts for peripheral acuity, works with SDR and HDR content.
 We model the response of the human visual system to changes over time as well as across the visual field, so we can predict temporal artifacts like flicker and judder, as well as spatiotemporal artifacts as perceived at different degrees of peripheral vision.
 Such a metric is important for head-mounted displays as it accounts for both the dynamic content, as well as the large field of view.

-FovVideoVDP currently has both a PyTorch and MATLAB implementation.
+FovVideoVDP has both a PyTorch and MATLAB implementations.
 The usage is described below.

 The details of the metric can be found in: